-If you have some time this week — even if it’s for 15 minutes over a coffee, Skype or phone call—I’d love to pick your brain.
+If you have some time this week, even if it’s for 15 minutes over a Zoom or phone call, I’d love to meet you.

 Have a great week!

-Ideally, you’ll want to get some face time–whether it’s in-person or over Skype/Hangout—with a potential mentor, so you can establish a better connection with them and show them that you’re serious about success.
+Ideally, you’ll want to get some face time with a potential mentor—whether it’s in person or over Zoom—so you can establish a better connection with them and show them that you’re serious about success.

 Keep in mind that these people, due to their own success, likely have an inbox full of people asking them for things.
 So try to be as accommodating as possible.

 Here are some tips for entering into your initial conversation with a potential mentor:

 - Prepare a list of specific questions about both their story and your business.